microsoft/node-pty/README.md

 ptyProcess.handleFlowControl = true;
 ```

 By default `PAUSE` and `RESUME` are XON/XOFF control codes (as shown above).
-To avoid conflicts in environments that
-use these control codes for different purposes the messages can be customized as `flowPause: string` and
-`flowResume: string` in the constructor options. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.
+To avoid conflicts in environments that use these control codes for different purposes the messages can be customized as `flowPause: string` and `flowResume: string` in the constructor options. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.

+## Troubleshooting

+### Powershell gives error 8009001d

+> Internal Windows PowerShell error.
+Loading managed Windows PowerShell failed with error 8009001d.

+This happens when PowerShell is launched with no `SystemRoot` environment variable present.

+### ConnectNamedPipe failed: Windows error 232

+This error can occur due to anti-virus software intercepting winpty from creating a pty.
+To workaround this you can exclude this file from your anti-virus scanning `node-pty\build\Release\winpty-agent.exe`

 ## pty.js